 Case Details Description

-Incident Date 06/16/2021
+Incident Date 05/01/2023

-OLES Case Number 2022-01573-1C
+OLES Case Number 2023-00622-1C

 Case Type Monitored

 Incident Types 1.
 Abuse

-Allegations Criminal Act Criminal Act
+Allegations 1.
+Criminal Act

-Findings Not Referred Not Referred
+Findings 1.
+Not Referred

-Incident Summary A psychiatric technician assistant allegedly physically abused a resident, and a senior psychiatric technician allegedly failed to report the abuse.
+Incident Summary A psychiatric technician assistant allegedly pulled multiple residents' hair and used profanity when speaking to residents.

 Disposition The case was not referred to the district attorney's office due to a lack of probable cause.
 The OLES concurred with the probable cause determination.
-An outside law enforcement agency conducted an administrative investigation.
-The OLES will continue to monitor the outcome of the case.
+The Office of Protective Services did not open an administrative investigation.
+The OLES concurred.

-Investigative Assessment Procedural Rating: Sufficient Substantive Rating: The department complied with policies and procedures governing the investigative process.
+Investigative Assessment Rating: Sufficient The department complied with policies and procedures governing the investigative process.

 Case Details Description

-Incident Date 02/06/2023
+Incident Date 05/03/2023

-OLES Case Number 2023-00191-1C
+OLES Case Number 2023-00645-1C

 Case Type Monitored

 Incident Types 1.
 Abuse

 Allegations 1.
+Criminal Act 2.
 Criminal Act

-Findings 1.
-Not Referred
+Findings Not Referred Not Referred

-Incident Summary Three psychiatric technicians and one psychiatric technician assistant allegedly grabbed a resident by his neck to get the resident out of bed and then forced the resident's head into a wall.
-One of the employees allegedly threatened the resident.
+Incident Summary Two psychiatric technicians allegedly repeatedly hit a resident.

 Disposition The case was not referred to the district attorney's office due to a lack of probable cause.
 The OLES concurred with the probable cause determination.
 The Office of Protective Services did not open an administrative investigation due to lack of evidence.
+The OLES concurred.

-Investigative Assessment Procedural Rating: Sufficient Substantive Rating: The department sufficiently complied with policies and procedures governing the investigative process.
+Investigative Assessment Rating: Insufficient The department failed to comply with policies and procedures governing the investigative process.
+The investigator did not advise OLES of several staff interviews.

+Pre-Disciplinary Assessment Did OPS cooperate with and provide continued real- time consultation with OLES? • No The investigator did not contact the monitor before scheduling several interviews, thereby preventing the monitor from attending the interviews.

+Department Corrective Action Plan When it was discovered that the OLES was not being updated, the OPS/SIU Lieutenant ensured the assigned investigator provided active updates and correspondence with the OLES.
+All investigators were directed to include OLES in all interviews of the cases monitored.
+OPS Managers will continue to ensure investigators coordinate with OLES monitors assigned to cases.